billthedataguy/pymaceuticals-challenge/README.md

 # Three observations or inferences that can be made from the data.

 1. The linear regression model run for Capomulin suggests a **positive correlation** between mouse weight and average tumor size.
-(The r-value = 0.84 and the r-squared is: 0.71)
+(The r-value = 0.84 and the r-squared = 0.71)

 2. Ramicane had summary statistics and timepoint data similar to Capomulin, which may warrant further investigation of **Ramicane's efficacy**.